Holiday Turkey Recipes

 Remove packets of goodies from both ends of the turkey.
 (If desired, place neck and giblets in a saucepan, cover with water and simmer thoroughly to make broth for gravy.)
 Rinse turkey and pat dry with a paper towel.
 Divide the onion, garlic, celery and orange into two piles and stuff both ends of the turkey.
 Seal the skin flaps with skewer or string.

 Place the turkey on a rack in the roasting pan so the meat will not be stewing in juices.
-Unless it is important to have a beautiful Norman Rockwell turkey to show off, I strongly recommend roasting the bird with the breast side down.
-The juices baste the white meat and keep it moist.
+Unless it is important to have a beautiful Norman Rockwell turkey to show off, I strongly recommend roasting the bird with the breast side down so that the juices continually baste the white meat and keep it moist.

-Rub the entire outside of the bird with MacNut™ Oil.
-Insert a meat thermometer aimed so you can see the face through the oven window.
-To keep the back from getting overdone ahead of the rest of the turkey, drop a small aluminum tent very loosely on the top.
+Rub the entire outside of the bird with the oil you chose.
+Insert a meat thermometer (aimed so you can see the face through the oven window).
+To keep the back bone from getting overdone ahead of the rest of the turkey, drop a small aluminum tent very loosely on the top.

-The turkey will be remarkably moist and tender but the skin will be brown and crispy.
+The turkey will be remarkably moist and tender even though the skin will be brown and crispy.

 Enjoy and Happy Thanksgiving.